 A sacred Sanskrit text from ancient India, the Natya Shastra, attributed to Bharata, suggests that the performing arts of theater, dance and music are one.
 Jackson’s dancing prowess are on par with his singing, and his body movements are enhanced by myriad facial and ocular expressions.

-Every listen to the music Michael and Quincy created reveals freshly discovered details in the exquisitely rich textures woven by musicians that include Brazilian percussionist, Paulinho da Costa, playing alternately, agogo, cuica, and caxixi or ganza on four of the six songs mentioned above.
-Drummers include John Robinson (no relation) on three of the songs, and Ed Greene, Jeff Porcaro and Leon Ndugu Chancler on the others.
-Guitarist David Williams, who appears on three of the songs, has a deliciously sweet and limpid tone, and style reminiscent of the African kora.
+Every listen to the music Michael and Quincy created reveals freshly discovered details in the exquisitely rich textures woven by musicians that include Brazilian percussionist, Paulinho da Costa, playing alternately, agogo, cuica, and caxixi or ganza on five of the eight songs mentioned above.
+Drummers include John Robinson (no relation) on four of the songs, and Ed Greene, Jeff Porcaro or Leon Ndugu Chancler on the others.
+Guitarist David Williams, who appears on four of the songs, has a deliciously sweet and limpid tone, and style reminiscent of the African kora.
 His playing dances excitedly amidst the drums and Brazilian percussion like a pitched percussionist.
 Essential contributions made by the individuals responsible for arrangements, bass, synthesizer, keyboards, and other guitarists, etc., are too numerous to include here, but may be checked online by those interested.

 If the human voice is the gatra vina, what does one call the singing emanating from birds?
 Some of the most thrilling music I’ve heard this year came from a solitary mockingbird who held court in a plush tree with astonishingly varied and original phrases while singing out his heart.
 This past spring, during several evening walks, I stopped to hear him, and covertly avoided interrupting or scaring off the extraordinary extemporizations.
 In past years, I have brought both Pandit Jasraj and Lee Konitz, on separate occasions, to hear this magnificent singing tradition performed by different mockingbirds, and both were impressed.
 Pandit Jasraj found the songbird’s varied invention like "an Indian classical musician," and Lee absolutely enthused about the joyous “tooting,” a noteworthy attribute reflected upon by Harper Lee.